-During the year, the Trust continued to invest in accordance with target asset allocations as set out in the relevant product disclosure statement.
-The Trust maintained its strategy of investing in annuities provided by CLC.
+During the year, the Trust continued to invest in accordance with target asset allocations as set out in the Investment Management Deed.
+The Trust maintained a strategy of investing in Australian and offshore investments consisting of physical securities with at least a BBB rating for long-term investments and at least an A rating for short-term investments.